 The best free Power BI alternatives for small businesses in 2026 are:

-- Looker Studio — 100% free, best for Google Workspace users and marketing dashboards
+- Looker Studio — 100% free, best for Google Workspace users and marketing dashboards (now with Gemini integration)

 - Apache Superset — Free open-source, best for data-heavy businesses with technical teams